Introduction

 v.
 Final Adjustments and Follow-up

-One of the unique type of replacing the missing teeth is implant-supported bridges that fall under both categories of dental bridges and dental implants.
+A unique method for replacing missing teeth is the implant-supported bridge, which combines the benefits of both dental bridges and dental implants.
 That’s why the name appears in both contexts.

 In dental bridge, it typically uses natural teeth on either side of a gap as anchors.
-The middle tooth (the pontic) is suspended between crowns cemented onto the neighboring teeth.
-The drawback of this procedure under dental bridge is that the natural teeth must be filed down, bearing the full load.
+The dentist suspends the middle tooth (the pontic) between crowns that are cemented onto the neighboring teeth.
+However, this dental bridge procedure requires filing down the natural teeth, which then bear the full load.

 In contrast, it uses dental implant as the support (anchors) usually, two implants support three or more artificial teeth like a traditional bridge but anchored in bone.
 The advantages are no damage to healthy teeth, more stability, and bone preservation.

 A key difference of implant-supported bridges lies in their support system.
-Traditional bridges positioned on adjacent natura teeth, often needing to be filed down while in dental implants, rely on implants, preserving the integrity of surrounding teeth and offering a long-lasting solution.
+Dentists place traditional bridges on adjacent natural teeth, which often need to be filed down.
+In contrast, dental implants rely on implanted posts, preserving the integrity of surrounding teeth and providing a long-lasting solution.

 The following are the steps of Implant-supported bridge: